campionfellin/docs/README.md

     this.seed = seed
   }
   random_dec() {
-    this.seed ^= this.seed << 13
+    /* Algorithm "xor" from p.
+4 of Marsaglia, "Xorshift RNGs" */ this.seed ^= this.seed << 13
     this.seed ^= this.seed >> 17
     this.seed ^= this.seed << 5